randallard/rancher-discourse/docs/user-guide/index.md

 # User Guide

-This section provides guidance for users of the Prisoner's Dilemma app, including installation, configuration, and gameplay instructions.
+This section provides guidance for users of the Rancher Discourse deployment, including installation, configuration, and gameplay instructions.

 ## Getting Started